beakerandjake/advent-of-code-runner/README.md

 ```

 ### `import <day> <level> <answer> [--no-confirm]`
 Stores the correct answer to a puzzle which was solved outside of advent-of-code-runner.
 This allows you to start using advent-of-code-runner even if you've already started the years calendar.
 Before this command you couldn't let advent-of-code-runner know that you had solved a puzzle already.

-Once you've imported a puzzle answer you will probably want to update the corresponding solution file with the code you wrote elsewhere, this way you can track runtime statistics for the puzzle.
+Once you've imported an answer you will probably want to update the corresponding solution file to add your existing code.

 **Note**: All imported puzzles are set to a runtime of 999 seconds.
 After importing an answer you will want to run the `solve` command for the puzzle you just imported, running the `solve` command will update the runtime to a real value.

 Running without the `--no-confirm` flag is the default behavior.
-If you are importing the answer to a puzzle which already has an entry in your `aocr-data.json` file, then you will be asked to confirm overwriting this data.
-It shouldn't be an issue to overwrite it in the off chance that it does exist.
+You will be asked to confirm when importing any puzzles which already exist in your `aocr-data.json` file.

 ```
 npm run import <day> <level> <answer>
 ```

 Running with the `--no-confirm` flag will skip any confirmation for overwriting existing data.
-This option comes in handy when bulk importing answers.

 ```
 npm run import --no-confirm <day> <level> <answer>
 ```

 #### Handling different answer types